deepfence/golang_deepfence_sdk/client/docs/ModelRegisterInvitedUserRequest.md

 ### NewModelRegisterInvitedUserRequest

-`func NewModelRegisterInvitedUserRequest(code string, firstName string, isTemporaryPassword bool, lastName string, password string, ) *ModelRegisterInvitedUserRequest`
+`func NewModelRegisterInvitedUserRequest(code string, firstName string, lastName string, password string, ) *ModelRegisterInvitedUserRequest`

 NewModelRegisterInvitedUserRequest instantiates a new ModelRegisterInvitedUserRequest object This constructor will assign default values to properties that have it defined,